idaholab/moose/python/doc/content/python/sqa/python_stp.md

 fulfills obligatory testing of the software and how the Project Lead can leverage this information when performing a release.

-{{project}} uses an agile development method that tests all proposed changes prior to integration into the main repository.
+[!ac](MOOSE) Tools uses an agile development method that tests all proposed changes prior to integration into the main repository.
 This allows developers to exercise proposed changes as they are written and ensure that existing code is not impacted in adverse ways.
 Testing is an integral part of the normal development process, as such the necessary testing and reviews to satisfy the [!ac](NQA-1) standard